amzn/style-dictionary/docs/architecture.md

 Style Dictionary now traverses over the whole token object and looks for design tokens.
 It does this by looking for anything with a `value` key.
 When it comes across a design token, it then performs all the [transforms](transforms.md) defined in your [config](config.md) in order.

-## 5. Resolve aliases
+## 5. Resolve aliases / references to other values

 After all the tokens have been transformed, it then does another pass over the token object looking for aliases, which look like `"{size.font.base.value}"`.
-When it finds these, it then replaces it with the resolved value.
-You can have any levels of aliases and Style Dictionary will correctly get the final value.
-Also, because we have a single complete token object, aliases can be in any token file and still work.
+When it finds these, it then replaces the reference with the transformed value.
+As we have a single complete token object, aliases can be in any token file and still work.

 ## 6. Build files